Insights Accounting

 On top of that, WPS or the zone salary-card schemes enforce payment discipline.
 Mainland SEDD-licensed employers pay through federal WPS via a partner bank submitting a SIF, while SAIF Zone, Hamriyah, Sharjah Publishing City, Shams and SRTI Park run zone-specific salary-card schemes that mirror WPS with slightly different formats and bank partnerships.
 Late or short payments trigger penalties, visa-renewal blocks and, eventually, an MoHRE referral.

 Then Nafis Emiratisation adds an obligation for mainland SMEs above the threshold.
-Private-sector mainland employers with 20+ skilled workers in priority sectors, or 50+ employees in any sector, must hire UAE nationals at the federally prescribed quota, with penalties of AED 96,000 per missed Emirati hire, payable monthly to MoHRE.
+Private-sector mainland employers with 20-49 workers in the listed sectors, or above 50 workers in any sector, must hire UAE nationals at the federally prescribed quota, with a contribution of AED 108,000 falling due from January 2026 on the small-firm tier under Ministerial Resolution No. 455 of 2023, payable to MoHRE.

 A payroll function built only to “calculate the salaries” misses two of those three layers entirely.